Registration for these events is generally required. Please refer to the event description for more details.

 Frequently Asked Questions

 Will a recording of this session be made available?
-No, this session will not be recorded.
+No. Since we repeat these introductory sessions, we do not record them.